Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Numerical Results

 In this subsection we want to study the asymptotic behavior of the value functions and optimal decision rules of the $Z$-investor for growing number $n$ of expert opinions.
 For the case of log-utility it is known that the convergence results for the filters as given in Theorems \ref{theorem_Konv_Fn} and \ref{theorem_conv_diffusion_appr} carry over directly to the convergence of value functions.
 The proof is straightforward and relies on representations of the value function as in \eqref{Log_Utility_Value} in terms of an integral functional of the (deterministic) conditional variance $\Qpro^Z$.

-However, in case of power utility that approach can no longer be adopted since the performance criterion in \eqref{Zielfkt_H} and consequently the value functions $V^H(t,m)$ are now given in terms of expectations of the exponential of quite involved integral functionals of the state processes $\Mstate^H$.
-Note that $\Mstate^H$ is related to the filter process $\Mpro^H$ of conditional mean under the equivalent measure $\overline{\P}^H$ introduced in Subsec.~\ref{PowerUtility}.
+However, in case of power utility that approach can no longer be adopted since the performance criterion in \eqref{Zielfkt_H} and consequently the value functions $V^H(t,m)$ are now given in terms of expectations of the exponential of quite involved integral functionals of the filter processes $\Mstate^H$ under the equivalent measure $\overline{\P}^H$ introduced in Subsec.~\ref{PowerUtility}.
 Hence, the value functions $V^H(t,m)$ depend on the complete filter distribution, not only on its second-order moments.
 Further, for power utility the optimal strategies do not depend only on the current drift estimate but contain correction terms depending on the distribution of future drift estimates.
 A formal and rigorous proof of convergence of value functions is ongoing work and deferred to a forthcoming publication.
 It is based on the $\mathrm{L}^p$-convergence of conditional mean processes for arbitrary $p\ge 2$ as it can be deduced from Theorems \ref{theorem_Konv_Fn} and \ref{theorem_conv_diffusion_appr}.

 Our numerical results presented below provide a strong support of the convergence of value functions also for power utility.
 As in Subsec.~\ref{propertiesfiltersection} we consider two different asymptotic regimes which are obtained if the expert's variance $\varianceexp$ is either fixed or grows linear in $n$.
 In order to emphasize the dependence of the value function and optimal decision rule of the $Z$-investor on $n$ we use the notation ${\valuefkt}^{\HC,n}$ and ${\Pi}^{\HC,n}$.